 These two subnode types are used for subsidiary list items.
 For sub_box, the list points to a 'normal' vbox or hbox.
 For sub_mlist, the list points to a math list that is yet to be converted.
-Their fields are: attr and head.
+Their fields are: attr and list.

-FIELD TYPE TYPE EXPLANATION
+FIELD TYPE EXPLANATION

-attr node node list of attributes
+attr node list of attributes

-list node node list of nodes
+list node list of nodes